You have found the article you are looking for.

 Another similar problem arises of when you run a test, especially for e-commerce websites.

 Just because something converts better during one part of the year, does not mean it will necessarily convert better at another time of the year.

 For instance, the use of different colors on the site (green and red during Christmas) may work great during the rush, but wouldn’t work well at other points in the year.

 Its about timing of what you test and recognizing that different things work different based on time of year and geographic region.

 So, the result of this is that you shouldn’t stop the testing if you get an early winner.

 Keep testing longer so that it normalizes and you get out all the bugs.
 Then you may want to try the test based on time of year or geography to help drive up those sales.

-A little bit of personalization can really impact the bottom line in adaptive web design.
+A little bit of personalization can really impact the bottom line in customer experience optimization.